scottgallant/docs.balsamiq.com/content/mybalsamiq/sharing.md

 *   **To export at actual size (100%)**
      Select the "Optimize for Viewing" radio button in the Export dialog.
-*   **To get Acrobat Reader to show single page prototypes** Select the menu: Edit -> Preferences; Select: Full Screen -> Full Screen Navigation; Un-tick the "Left click to go forward one page,..."
+*   **To get Acrobat Reader to show single page prototypes** Select the menu: Edit -> Preferences; Select: Full Screen -> Full Screen Navigation; Un-tick the "Left click to go forward one page..."

 * * *